ARMmbed/mbed-client/README.md

 During registering your endpoint, you will also need to register all your resources that you would like to monitor or follow from mbed Deivce Server.
 This can be easily achieved by creating resource objects and passing them to register API for registration purposes.

-For example, if you want to register your OMW M2M Device object , you need to simply create the device object and set the values for manadatory resources like this.
+For example, if you want to register your OMA LWM2M Device object , you need to simply create the device object and set the values for manadatory resources like this.
 ```
 #include "lwm2m-client/m2mdevice.h"
 M2MDevice *device = M2MInterfaceFactory::create_device();